gravito-framework/gravito/docs/en/guide/dx-pillars.md

 - `realtime` (with ripple / echo)
 - `worker` (queue-first)

+Each preset is a Golden Path template; read [Presets](./presets.md) to see what folders, routes, and tests ship with every option.

 ## 4. Examples Are a Golden Path, Not a Demo

 Generated apps ship with a real, end-to-end slice: